airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 ### On Kubernetes
 Users running Airbyte Kubernetes also have to make sure the Kubernetes cluster can accommodate the number of pods Airbyte creates.

-Airbyte creates an additional setup pod for each worker Kubernetes pod it creates.
-This `command-fetcher` pod is responsible for retrieving a worker's entrypoint and helps Airbyte model Kubernetes pod as a local process.
-Although the `command-fetcher` pod is created before the worker pod, variable termination periods mean it can still be alive while the worker Kubernetes pod runs.
-This means every job requires at least **two** Kubernetes pods under the hood.
-This means Sync jobs can use up to **four** Kubernetes pod at one time.

 To be safe, make sure the Kubernetes cluster can schedule up to `2 x <number-of-possible-concurrent-connections>` pods at once.
 This is the worse case estimate, and most users should be fine with `2 x <number-of-possible-concurrent-connections>` as a rule of thumb.